 Being Just This Moment: My Awakening journey

-(This piece was originally published in the Spring 2014 Issue of ONE: The Magazine and it also appears in the anthology The Journey Home: Vol. 3)
+(This piece was originally published in the Spring 2014 Issue of ONE: The Magazine (a discontinued publication associated with Gangaji) and it also appears in the anthology The Journey Home: Vol. 3)

 I’ve never had one of those flashy, dramatic awakening experiences that some people report with kundalini shooting up the spine, nor have I ever experienced the kind of permanent shift some people describe where your life is a total mess and you’re utterly depressed, and then suddenly—BAM!—everything changes overnight and you are forever after permanently established in awake presence, never to be depressed or worried or caught-up in the story of me or the sense of separation ever again.
 In my case, awakening has been a much more gradual process of waking up and falling asleep and waking up again.
 And as I see it, there is no end to awakening.
 It is a never-ending and ever-fresh discovery that only happens Here / Now.